 The Savill Garden is easily accessible, with a fairly even terrain that is suitable for both wheelchairs and buggies.
 For adult visitors with disabilities, we also allow an accompanying able-bodied companion to visit The Savill Garden free of charge, if you require.
 Disabled facilities, including toilets (accessible with a radar key) are clearly sign-posted in The Savill Building.

 Dedicated parking spaces are available close to the entrance of The Savill Building, and we have a limited number of non-motorised wheelchairs available to borrow, for use in The Savill Garden and The Savill Building.
 Please note, wheelchairs are available on a first come, first served basis.
 We do not have electric mobility scooters, but if you have your own then you are very welcome to use it.

 There are plenty of clearly marked wheelchair accessible paths throughout the Garden, as well as several benches and seated areas where you can relax and enjoy the views.
 Please be aware, although the main circular route around the Garden is wheelchair accessible, there is a section with a slight descent and ascent when returning to The Savill Building, meaning that companions will need to be fit and able-bodied in order to push a wheelchair in these areas!

 The award-winning Savill Building serves as a visitor centre for The Savill Garden and wider Great Park.
-It was opened in 2006 by H.R.H. the Duke of Edinburgh, Ranger of Windsor Great Park.
-The wooden grid shell architecture, designed by Glenn Howells, has been constructed from sustainable timber sources from within Windsor Great Park.
+It was opened in 2006 by H.R.H. the Duke of Edinburgh, Ranger of Windsor Great Park for almost 70 years.
+The wooden grid shell architecture, designed by Glenn Howells, was constructed from sustainable timber sources from within the Great Park.